 Although Hague was not involved in OMD’s massive American hit ‘If You Leave’ from the John Hughes teen flick ‘Pretty In Pink’, he was the music supervisor of Hughes’ next film ‘Some Kind of Wonderful’ which included PROPAGANDA and FURNITURE in the soundtrack.
-He then went through a particularly prolific period with a variety of synth flavoured acts such as NEW ORDER, ERASURE, COMMUNARDS and MARC ALMOND, while also working with artists as diverse as PUBLIC IMAGE LIMITED, JANE WIEDLIN, ONE DOVE and BROTHER BEYOND.
+He then went through a particularly prolific period with a variety of synth flavoured acts such as NEW ORDER, ERASURE and COMMUNARDS, while also working with artists as diverse as PUBLIC IMAGE LIMITED, ONE DOVE, BROTHER BEYOND and THE MODERN.

 One of the main criticisms of Stephen Hague’s sound was that his wash of digital synths and smoothed over percussion lacked edge.
 But as Hague would argue, pop music “carries certain traditions of structure and expectation”.
 Thus his work made considerations to the placement of instruments and voices, while giving any new technology an organic touch that still sounded positively futuristic.